Hernán Giraldo

 On February 2, 2006, he signed a peace deal with the Colombian government and demobilized his armed faction.
 He is expected to serve a prison time of 5 to 8 years, if he complies with the terms of the agreement.
 There are also outstanding warrants for his arrest in the United States for his role in the cocaine trade, but it is expected that part of his peace deal includes an implicit no-extradition pledge, as long as he doesn't violate any of agreement's terms.
 Hernan is one of the 14 criminals that have been extradited to the United States.
 According to U.S. DEA website, Hernan "pleaded guilty in 2009 to one count of conspiracy to distribute cocaine knowing and intending that it would be imported into the United States."
 However the website indicates he was not sentenced until Friday, March 3, 2017.
 He was sentenced to "198 months" (16.5 years) in prison.
-He was released from US Federal Prison on the 4th of January 2021, the Colombian Government immediately called for his extradition back to Colombia to face outstanding charges related to his time as a paramilitary leader.
+He was released from US Federal Prison on 4 January 2021, the Colombian Government immediately called for his extradition back to Colombia to face outstanding charges related to his time as a paramilitary leader.
 He was arrested on his arrival back in Colombia facing charges related to massacres, murder, kidnapping, rapes and drug trafficking.

 The Tayrona Bloc was demobilized in February 2006, but some of its members, including some of Giraldo’s relatives, continued to commit crimes.
 Called El Taladro ("the drill"), some of Giraldo’s victims fear he will regain control of the Sierra Nevada de Santa Marta now that he is back in Colombia.